 These are just two examples of magical thinking around the fourth industrial revolution.
 The overwhelming sense from this short report is that we’re entering uncharted territory and that while many executives are aware of it, they are unable to actively adapt to what lies ahead.
 Instead they are talking about the future while continuing to walk the same strategic walk of today’s business environment.

 This will leave established businesses open to new competitors, promote frustration from consumers, and likely lead to regulatory crackdowns.
 Deloitte seems well aware of these challenges; it’s encouraging executives to promote stronger relationships with customers and evaluate technologies on the basis of the new business opportunities they can offer as opposed to simply ROI.
+SEO offers good ROI as well as the possibility of opening up new business opportunities; businesses should certainly consider the services of somewhere like this Cheshire SEO Company.

-It’s also encourages executives to concern themselves with the ethics and morality of applying new technologies, not just the “traditional risk concerns of security, privacy, regulatory, compliance, safety and quality.”
+It also encourages executives to concern themselves with the ethics and morality of applying new technologies, not just the “traditional risk concerns of security, privacy, regulatory, compliance, safety and quality.”

 That’s a tall order.
 But if today’s business leaders want to use their influence to promote this society they are so optimistic about, then they need to take the steps necessary to get us there.
 And that means moving beyond magical thinking and taking a long-term view.
 In other words, use the advantages enabled by the fourth industrial revolution to make a better world, not just a stronger balance sheet.